Atrix256/FalcorPathTracer/readme.md

 * the videos are kind of large in resolution (and file size). maybe make window smaller for making videos.

+* try putting parameters on a triangle wave instead of a sine wave.

 * make animation focus go farther, so you can see the point lights become non bokeh.

 ? is there a way to get focal length displayed as text on the screen?